Make-School-Courses/WEB-1.0-Web-Foundations/Assignments/05-Single-Page-Site.md

 - [Wireframe card flex](images/Wireframe-with-card-notes.png)
 - [Wireframe Alternating layout](images/Wireframe-with-alternating-layout.png)

-### Content should your site contain?
+### What content should your site contain?

 The subject and context of this site should be purely informational.
 Think of the site as mini lightning talk on a subject of your choice.

 Use a topic/subject from your S&L class.
 For example Geology, Psychology, or Ethics.
 You can optionaly chose another topic if you like.

-(Try and get credit from your S&L class for this)
+(Try and get credit from your S&L class for this!)

 ### Example Sites